Department of Pharmaceutical Sciences

 UCI's Department of Pharmaceutical Sciences offers interdisciplinary educational programs integrating concepts from fields as diverse as biology, chemistry, cell and molecular biology, chemical engineering, materials science, pharmaceutics, pharmacology and physiology.
 Its undergraduate and graduate programs offer rigorous grounding in a broad range of disciplines critical to success as a pharmaceutical scientist in academia or in industry.

 The department's interdisciplinary graduate program in medicinal chemistry and pharmacology carries out recruitment and admissions and provides the first-year curriculum for graduate students who will subsequently enter specialized doctoral programs in any of the three participating academic departments: chemistry, pharmacology or molecular biology & biochemistry.
-A doctoral program in pharmaceutical sciences is in the planning stages.

 Richard Chamberlin, Ph.D., Chair

 Richard Chamberlin was the founding chair of the Department of Pharmaceutical Sciences and has served as chair since 2007.
 Chamberlin, a professor at UCI since 1980, previously served as chair of the Department of Chemistry from 1996 to 2001.
 His research focuses on organic synthesis and chemical biology, including neurotransmitter receptors, serine-threonine phosphatases, potassium channels, HIV integrase and the tumor suppressor p53.
 Chamberlin was an Eli Lilly grantee (1984); received an NIH Career Development Award in neuroscience (1987-1992); received recognition in 1996 from UCI for Outstanding Contributions to Undergraduate Research; and was elected a fellow of the American Association for the Advancement of Science (2009).